Seriously Asia Revisited hui were held in Auckland, Wellington, Christchurch and Queenstown to consult informed voices on Asia and industry experts

 To address these questions, in 2022 the Asia New Zealand Foundation Te Whītau Tūhono launched Seriously Asia Revisited, with the aim of developing a roadmap for New Zealand’s engagement with Asia in the years ahead.

-The Foundation is commissioning a series of papers that will revisit the outcomes and recommendations of the 2003 Seriously Asia, to reflect on how the context has changed since 2003, what has been achieved and what could have been done differently.
+The Foundation commissioned a series of papers that revisited the outcomes and recommendations of the 2003 Seriously Asia, to reflect on how the context has changed since 2003, what has been achieved and what could have been done differently.

-The Foundation has also held a series of four hui over the course of the year, which brought together a cross-section of informed voices on New Zealand-Asia relations to discuss how best to position New Zealand for its future with Asia.
+The Foundation held a series of four hui over the course of the year, which brought together a cross-section of informed voices on New Zealand-Asia relations and industry experts to discuss how best to position New Zealand for its future with Asia.
 These outputs will inform a publication with a series of recommendations.
+The hui were: